sudipnmsu/reverse-engineering/reports/Week3.md

 SOFTWARE\Microsoft\Windows\CurrentVersion\Run SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\Shell Folders AppData
 ```

-Using `PEview`, we see that the only import is `ExitProcess` and `kernal32.dll` is being used.
+Using `PEview`, we see that the only import is `kernal32.dll` used by `ExitProcess`.
 There might be other imports as well, but we cannot say for sure as the strings are not in recognisable format.
 It’s also possible that the file is packed, but at least we know it’s not packed with `upx`, since `upx` cannot unpack this file.

+Before running the malware, we start `procmon` and `process-explorer`.
+In the `procmon` analysis, we find a `vmx32to64.exe` having the same MD5 hash (confirmed by VirusTotal).
+The `process-explorer` output (View > Lower Pane View > Handles) shows that the malware has created a mutant file `WinVMX32`.
+It also shows (View > Lower Pane View > DLLS) a few `Socket` based `.dll` files which confirms the internet access capability of this malware.
+We filter with ‘practicalmalwareanalysis’ in `Wireshark` and see that the URL makes requests following the DNS protocol.

 # Lab 3-2